croz-ltd/nrich-frontend/README.md

 When developing a new module, the workspaces are to be organized as in the example:

-* `libs/foo-core`, where `foo` is the name of the module matching the naming conventions of the complementary backned module
+* `libs/foo-core`, where `foo` is the name of the module matching the naming conventions of the complementary backend module
 * `libs/foo-bar`, where `foo` is the name of the module matching the naming conventions of the complementary backend module, and `bar` is the name of the UI component library